SupCodeTech/DeepPulmoTB/README.md

 ## DeepPulmoTB Training Mask Download

 DeepPulmoTB dataset is available in the [DeepPulmoTB dataset](https://drive.google.com/drive/folders/1QPinffQ59BufdGapQyLykfaqOiDhtrnX?usp=sharing).
-Given the dataset is currently subject to an ethical review, it has been encrypted for confidentiality.

 Please take a look at the Data Description below for detailed information about the dataset.